JFenjiro/JFenjiro/README.md

 ### Hi there 👋

 Welcome to my page, I'm currently working on history projects.
+As an ex-history teacher, I'm a medieval history passionate.

 <!--
 **JFenjiro/JFenjiro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.